 - 1. The dialogue includes the following elements, demonstrating the students' understanding of how teen parties all too often end in tragedy. - The teen has many good reasons why they should be allowed to go, including but not limited to; preplanning a ride there and back, the promise not to consume alcohol or drugs as they are underage, plans in case of an emergency - The parents quote other mishaps or tragedies that have happened; they counter the teen's argument with solid evidence stating why they shouldn't go.
-Included should be the concern about a remote location, bad weather, alcohol poisoning, lack of cell service, collective poor decision making when teens are in a group, etc. - The dialogue is authentic and replicates what really might happen - 2.
-The written piece includes: - Descriptive, figurative language that engages the reader - A strongly worded title - Wording that is clear, concise, and accurately depicts the scene - Addressing how this crash probably happened and the poor choices the teens made - Prevention for the future - Both facts and opinion (levels of responsibility, parent's roles, peer pressure as a cause) - 3.
+Included should be the concern about a remote location, bad weather, alcohol poisoning, lack of cell service, collective decision making when teens are in a group, etc. - The dialogue is authentic and replicates what really might happen - 2.
+The written piece includes: - Descriptive, figurative language that engages the reader - A strongly worded title - Wording that is clear, concise, and accurately depicts the scene - Addressing how this crash probably happened and the choices the teens made that affected outcomes - Prevention for the future - Both facts and opinion (levels of responsibility, parent's roles, peer pressure as a cause) - 3.
 The live piece is delivered authentically with strongly worded descriptors.
 The reporter addresses facts as well as interjects their own opinion about what has happened.
 The same criteria for #2 above can be used, with the addition of thought-provoking questions being asked by the producer to the reporter.
-Voice, intonation and fluency are used skillfully in depicting the severity of the situation. - 4.
-The Police Officer's speech/podcast to the community should... - Depict using vivid, figurative language, the horror at the scene of the crashes to which he/she has been called - Describe the post-traumatic stress with which First Responders are forced to deal after attending to this type of crash. - Describe what it is like to bring a message of death in the middle of the night to a family who's loved one has so needlessly perished. - Give students ideas and tools for staying safe and to make sound decisions. - Talk to parents about being parents and not trying to be your child's friend. - Talk to both parents and their children about rules, expectations, and the necessity of a mutual understanding and acceptance of lines that cannot be crossed.
+Voice, intonation and fluency are used skillfully in depicting the severity of the situation.